 Your Disadvantage As A Feng Shui Client

-Most people end up engaging a feng shui master knowing absolutely nothing about the field.
-There are several services that people rarely engage, such as lawyers, and hopefully doctors, but in the list of service that one does not engage often, feng shui is most likely the one people are the most clueless about.
+Most people end up engaging with a feng shui master knowing absolutely nothing about the field.
+There are several services that people rarely engage in, such as lawyers, and hopefully doctors, but in the list of services that one does not engage often, feng shui is most likely the one people are the most clueless about.

 Many people, including readers of this blog, have absolutely no background knowledge on Chinese metaphysics or feng shui other than through some hearsay between friends or whatever they get from the media during Chinese New Year.
 People are in an extremely vulnerable position of being taken advantage of, because someone out there will be making use of this and turning it into a career.